andreasabel/inCode/entry/purely-functional-typed-models-1.md

 If you feel inclined, or this post was particularly helpful for you, why not consider [supporting me on Patreon](https://www.patreon.com/justinle/overview), or a [BTC donation](bitcoin:3D7rmAYgbDnp4gp4rf22THsGt74fNucPDU)? :)

+[^1]: Those familiar with Haskell idioms might recognize this type as being
+    essentially `a -> Reader p b` (or `Kleisli (Reader p) a b`) which roughly represents the notion of "A function from `a` to `b` with an 'environment' of type `p`".

+[^2]: Note that this is only sound as a loss function for a single "scalar
+    value", like `Double` or a one-vector.
+In general, we'd have this take a loss function as a parameter.